Soup-o-Stat/Soup-o-Stat/README.md

 # Hi there!
-I'm Soup-o-Stat, a Programmer, Game Developer, and Modder
+I'm Soup-o-Stat: a Programmer, Game Developer, and Modder

 ### About Me:
 - **Who am I?**: My name is Michael, I'm 19 years old, and I live in Moscow.
 I study at RTU MIREA and have worked as a programmer and head of app development at SNO "STUDIO INOVA."